What is Net Promoter Score?

 NPS won’t help you much if you occasionally check it; you need to track it closely, gather feedback as to why clients give the answers they do, and use it to power decisions.
 The most successful agencies in our program are those that track trends over time and use this data to influence decisions, including compensating their caregivers based on client satisfaction scores.

 As a caregiver, how much more compelled would you be to provide great care knowing that you’d receive a bonus if your clients gave high satisfaction scores?

-We haven’t talked as much about Caregiver Engagement Score, but everything we’ve said about Net Promoter Score here applies equally to Caregiver Engagement Score (CES).
+Yes.
+In fact, everything we’ve said about Net Promoter Score here applies equally to Employee Net Promoter Score (eNPS).

 Tracking Your Net Promoter Score

 If you’re not using our service and are interested in learning more about tracking Net Promoter Score and managing your client satisfaction, schedule a free demo today to learn more.
 If you’re already a Home Care Pulse customer and have more questions about using Net Promoter Score, contact your Customer Success Manager today.

 What other questions do you have?
 Let us know in the comments below!